OoXingoO/DF-bank-challenge/my_README.md

 1. Test to see if default balance is set to 0.
 2. Test that each transaction is recorded in accountHistory.
 3. Test that amount deposited is correctly added to bankAccount balance.
+4. Test that if amount deposited is less or equal to 0, an error message will be returned.
 ---
 ```
 As a user,